kenttonino/Meaningless-Stuff/sw-python-language/gunicorn/03-master.md

     - A UNIX signal used to decrease the numbner of worker processes by one.
     - Dynamically reduce the number of workers to save resources during periods of low load, without restarting the Gunicorn server.

+CHLD (Child)
+    - A UNIX signal used to indicate that a child process has terminated.
+    - Gunicorn's master process uses this signal to detect the termination of workers and can take appropriate action, such as restarting the workers to maintain the desired number of processes.
 ```